vega/altair/README.md

 Altair is a high-level declarative visualization library for Python.

 With Altair, you can spend more time understanding your data and its meaning.
-Altair brings you a simpler, friendly, and consistent API to use the excellent Python plotting libraries and their renderers.
-Altair's elegant simplicity lets you perform exploratory data visualizations using a declarative API initially, pick an appropriate renderer for each usage case, and still leverage the renderer's full capabilities for more advanced plot customization.
+Altair brings you a simpler, friendly, and consistent API to use the native Vega-Lite renderer.
+Altair's elegant simplicity lets you perform exploratory data visualizations using a declarative API initially and later leverage the renderer's full capabilities for more advanced plot customization.

-The usefulness of Altair to quickly visualize and display a dataset with the native Vega-Lite renderer:
+Here's an example using Altair to quickly visualize and display a dataset with the native Vega-Lite renderer:

 ```python
 from altair import Chart, load_dataset